AP Top 25 Takeaways: Week before showdown, Wisconsin exposed

-On Friday night, No. 4 Ohio State went into Northwestern and buried a struggling and outclassed opponent, just the way an elite team is supposed to do.
+On Friday night, No. 4 Ohio State went to Northwestern and buried a struggling and outclassed opponent, just the way an elite team is supposed to do.

 For those glancing ahead to next week, it was hard not to think: Boy, Wisconsin messed around with Northwestern and only beat the Wildcats by nine.
 Hmmm.